Talks, Presentations, Walks, Visits and Other Events for 2025

 Monday 20th October: An Audience with Mary Clothier and Ernie Davis.
 It would be rude to mention the ages of this formidable duo!
 Suffice to say, they both have long lifetimes of stories to share, and even though the idea is for them to be encouraged to talk about their memories in a type of chat-show format, we imagine that once they get going, there will no need for prompts!
 Come for what will no doubt be fascinating walk down long-memory lane with these two Milborne Port characters…

-Monday 17th November: Stories and anecdotes from the Parish Registers, Thring’s Drapery & Grocery Day Book 1890 and Church School records.
+Monday 17th November: Stories and anecdotes from the Parish Registers, a Drapery & Grocery Day Book 1890, Church School records and records from the WW2 warden.

 No talk in December.